Nightly Self-Verification

 The Requirement

-Complete recall on exact-name matches.
+Complete detection on exact-name matches.
 Not a target — a requirement.

 A screening system must prove that it works — not just produce results and hope.
 The standard is unambiguous: if a designated person cannot be found by their own official name, the system has failed.

-There is no acceptable recall threshold below complete for exact-name matches.
+There is no acceptable detection threshold below complete for exact-name matches.
 Anything less means a sanctioned actor can appear in your data and go undetected.
 The nightly self-verification enforces this standard automatically.

 Test Design